sabithuraira/marioGameCatrobat/README.md

 Apart from all the fun, the challenges must be acknowledged too.

-● The initial flow, schedule setting, and documentation were new for me but the sessions from google and guidance from org admins and mentors made the boarding smooth and it became easy thereafter.
-Over the next few weeks, a consistent flow was set and the development went smoothly in sync with my college exams and studies.
+● Found an interesting idea so that the admin org can accept me as a participant in gsoc 2024 ● Make details of the ideas that have been created including initial flow, story board, schedule setting, and documentation were new for me (for game project) but the sessions from google and guidance from org admins and mentors made the boarding smooth and it became easy thereafter.
+Over the next few weeks, a consistent flow was set and the development went smoothly.

-● The second was the creation of visual assets from the scratch.
-Art is a field that cannot be rushed and the deeper you dive, the prettier it gets.
-I learned a lot of game art and photoshop skills with time.

-● Implementing good real-life physics and logic is an integral part for any game developer.
-Thinking from different perspectives, technical testings, digging into the core functionalities of pocket code, and having discussions helped me to improve my game logic.
+● Collect assets from various sources.

+● Implement the logic and nature of each character, including the logic in each interaction between characters.

+● Solving issues found in application development.
+I regularly discuss the problems I encounter with my mentor and he really helps me solve the problems I encounter during application development.

-Steve Jobs said, “The only way to do great work is to love what you do!” and along with the desire, the right guidance and support come in handy.
-Thank you mentors Katja Urak, Vesna Krnjic and Catrobat for the support.
+Thank you mentors Aakash Tyagi, Dev Sebastian and Catrobat for the support.
 From the very first interaction during the initial phase to regular communication with my mentors, the experience has been smooth and friendly.
 I feel grateful to be part of this community.

 ## Contributing to the Project 🤳🏻